dcortez2268/aws-amazon-connect/vocab-concepts-overview.md

 effective rate for employees: focusing on increasing productivity rather than quantity of employees to negate need for more workers and also to increase wages to increase employee retainment rate

+Serverless computing: means that your code runs on servers without needing to provision or manage the
+                    servers. the cloud service provider automatically provisions, scales, and manages the infrastructure required to run code.
+These architectures are highly scalable and event driven.
+They use resources only when a specific function or trigger occurs.

 WEEK 1:
 three deployment models for cloud computing: public cloud, private cloud, and hybrid cloud.
 Amazon EC2, Amazon Elastic Compute Cloud: a service that lets you run virtual servers in the cloud, provides secure, resizable compute capacity in the cloud as EC2 instances